-I wasn't thinking any more.
-I was ready to make the stupidest move ever and show this bastard just who he was dealing with.
-I was tired of the pretentious human, tired of hiding my powers, tired of trying to be a good person.
-I was ready to ruin everything we were trying to build in the library for one quick flash of pleasure, damn the consequences.
+I wasn't thinking anymore.
+I'd forgotten how, and I was ready to make the stupidest move ever and show this bastard just who he was dealing with.
+I was tired of this pretentious human, tired of hiding my powers, tired of trying to be a good person.
+I was ready to ruin everything we were trying to build in the library for one, quick flash of pleasure, damn the consequences.

-But before I could, someone in the main room screamed.
+But before I could, thankfully, someone in the main room screamed.

-Instantly, I leapt over the deck, shoved Trouble out of the way, and burst through the door, sword in hand.
-The room was locked in pandemonium, humans panicking, drawing weapons, or trying to hide.
-E.Z.H.F. was trying to calm them down but with no success.
-"Enia!"
-Samik called, beckoning me over.
-"We've got a bit of problem."
+Instantly, I shoved myself away from the desk, forgetting about Trouble, and burst through the door, sword in hand without a thought.
+The room was locked in pandemonium, humans panicking, drawing weapons, trying to hide.
+EZHF was trying desperately to calm them down but without any success, their shouts futile.

 "Look," he said and stepped back so I could see.